-Prerequisite: MATH 095 or eligibility for MATH 108 as determined through the Crafton Hills College assessment process
+Prerequisite: MATH 095 or eligibility for MATH 108 as determined through the Crafton Hills College assessment

 Introduction to probability, descriptive and inferential statistics, with application to the natural sciences, business, economics, and behavioral sciences.
+This course is also offered as PSYCH 108.